Stochastic heat differences between many-particle and density field descriptions: Spatiotemporally Discrete model

 where $S_t^{(\rho)}\equiv -k_B \sum_{\bm x} \ln{\rho_{t,{\bm x}}!}$.
 This also implies

-However, eq.~(\ref{DB_Q_rho_discrete}) \black{to bridge the probability ratio with the heat} might not have seemed trivial so far.
-To derive eq.~(\ref{DB_Q_rho_discrete}), eq.~(\ref{discrete_model_Q_Q_S}) and (\ref{Discrete_FT_x_rho}) under the assumption of eq.~(\ref{DB_Q_discrete}), we observe a single step evolution of the system, and compare it with the reverse evolution.
-Although many candidates of transition rules are conceivable, transition probabilities for the particle trackings and the number density maps are associated with
+However, Eq.~(\ref{DB_Q_rho_discrete}) to bridge the probability ratio with the heat might not have seemed trivial so far.
+To derive Eq.~(\ref{DB_Q_rho_discrete}),~(\ref{discrete_model_Q_Q_S}), and (\ref{Discrete_FT_x_rho}) under the assumption of Eq.~(\ref{DB_Q_discrete}), we observe a single step evolution of the system, and compare it with the reverse evolution.
+Although many candidates of transition rules are conceivable, transition probabilities for the particle level and the density field are associated with

-where $n_{t,{\bm x}}=\rho_{t,{\bm x}}$ represents the number of the particles at the time $t$, and $n^{(\alpha)}_{t,{\bm x}\rightarrow {\bm x}'}$ denotes the number of the particles moving from ${\bm x}$ to ${\bm x}'$ identified by a flow map index $\alpha$ (see fig.~\ref{fig_schematic_map_2cells}).
-The factor $n_{t,{\bm x}}!/\prod_{{\bm x}'} n_{t,{\bm x}\rightarrow{\bm x}'}^{(\alpha)}$ in the right hand side of eq.~(\ref{Prho_Px_discrete}) means the combination.\footnote{ \black{ If $M$ elements are distributed to $K$ places with distinguishing the elements, the number of ways to distribute the elements or the combinations is conventionally expressed as
+where $n_{t,{\bm x}}=\rho_{t,{\bm x}}$ represents the number of the particles at the time $t$, and $n^{(\alpha)}_{t,{\bm x}\rightarrow {\bm x}'}$ denotes the number of the particles moving from ${\bm x}$ to ${\bm x}'$ identified by a flow map index $\alpha$ (see Fig.~\ref{fig_schematic_map_2cells}).
+The factor $n_{t,{\bm x}}!/\prod_{{\bm x}'} n_{t,{\bm x}\rightarrow{\bm x}'}^{(\alpha)}$ in the right hand side of Eq.~(\ref{Prho_Px_discrete}) means the combination.\footnote{ If $M$ elements are distributed to $K$ places with distinguishing the elements, the number of ways to distribute the elements or the combinations is conventionally expressed as